-If you’ve ever gone snorkeling in Maui’s warm, clear waters, you might have seen a brightly colored fish that looks like it came straight out of a rainbow.
-That’s the parrotfish! 🐠 With their vibrant colors and beak-like mouths, parrotfish are some of the coolest fish in Hawaii’s oceans.
-But did you know they’re also vital for keeping coral reefs healthy?
-They’re like the ocean’s busy gardeners and come with some truly amazing quirks.
+If you’ve snorkeled in Maui’s clear waters, you may have seen a bright fish that looks like it was painted from a rainbow.
+That’s the parrotfish! 🐠 With their bright colors and beak-like mouths, parrotfish are some of the most fun fish in Hawaii’s oceans.
+But did you know they’re also important for keeping coral reefs healthy?
+They’re like the ocean’s busy gardeners and always working to keep the reef alive.

-Let’s dive in and learn all about parrotfish—where to find them, what makes them special, and why they’re one of our favorite underwater friends to spot on a Maui Snorkeling Tour!
+Come explore the world of parrotfish.
+Find out where to see them, what makes them special, and why they’re one of the highlights of a Maui Snorkeling Tour!

 What Is a Parrotfish?